bottlebird/text_analytics-CART/README.md

 1. Convert to lowercase
 2. Remove punctuation
 3. Remove all stop words
-4. Remove the word 'airbnb'
+4. Remove particular words: 'airbnb'
 5. Stem the document

 ### I. Convert to lowercase
-This process converts all the comments to lower case. tm_map applies an operation to every document in the corpus.
+This process converts all the comments to lower case. <i><b>tm_map</b></i> applies an operation to every document in the corpus.
 In this case, the operation is to lowercase (tolower).

 ```bash
 corpus = Corpus(VectorSource(reviews$comments)) # An array/collection of documents containing texts